 Industrial Demand Module

 The Industrial Demand Module (IDM) projects the consumption of energy for heat and power, as well as the consumption of feedstocks and raw materials in each of 21 industry groups, subject to the delivered prices of energy and macroeconomic estimates of employment and the value of shipments for each industry.
-As noted in the description of the MAM, the representation of industrial activity in NEMS is based on the NAICS.
+As noted in the description of the Macroeconomic Activity Module, the representation of industrial activity in NEMS is based on the NAICS.
 The industries are classified into three groups— energy-intensive manufacturing, nonenergy-intensive manufacturing, and nonmanufacturing.
 Seven of eight energy-intensive manufacturing industries are modeled in the IDM, including energy-consuming components for boiler/steam/cogeneration, buildings, and process/assembly use of energy.
-Energy demand for petroleum and other liquids refining (the eighth energy-intensive manufacturing industry) is modeled in the Liquid Fuels Market Module (LFMM) as described below, but the projected consumption is reported under the industrial totals.
+Energy demand for petroleum and other liquids refining (the other energy-intensive manufacturing industry) is modeled in the Liquid Fuels Market Module as described below, but the projected consumption is reported under the industrial totals.

-There are several updates and upgrades in the representations of select industries.
-AEO2013 includes an upgraded representation for the aluminum industry.
-Instead of assuming that technological development for a particular process occurs on a predetermined or exogenous path based on engineering judgment, these upgrades allow technological change in the iron and steel and paper industries to be modeled endogenously, while using more detailed process representation.
+There are several AEO2016 updates and upgrades in the representations of selected industries, including upgraded representations for the iron and steel and paper industries.
+Instead of assuming that technological development for a particular process occurs on a predetermined or exogenous path based on engineering judgment, these upgrades allow technological change in the iron and steel and paper industries to be modeled endogenously, using a more detailed representation of technology choices.
 The upgrade allows for explicit technological change, and therefore energy intensity, to respond to economic, regulatory, and other conditions.
 To model technology choices more accurately, the paper industry shipments have been broken out into pulp and paper mills, paperboard containers, and other paper.
 For iron and steel and for paper, steam use is modeled in the process/assembly step.
 All manufacturing industries except cement and lime, aluminum, and glass are benchmarked to the Manufacturing Energy Consumption Survey 2010.
-The combined cement and lime industries, aluminum industry, and glass industry were upgraded to technology choice models in previous editions of the Annual Energy Outlook 2012 (AEO2012).
-For subsequent AEOs other energy-intensive industries will be similarly upgraded.
+The combined cement and lime industries, aluminum industry, and glass industry were upgraded to technology choice models in previous editions of the Annual Energy Outlook.

 Transportation Demand Module

-The Transportation Demand Module projects consumption of energy by mode and fuel—including petroleum products, electricity, methanol, ethanol, compressed natural gas (CNG), liquefied natural gas (LNG), and hydrogen—in the transportation sector, subject to delivered energy prices, macroeconomic variables such as GDP, and other factors such as technology adoption.
-The Transportation Demand Module includes legislation and regulations, such as the Energy Policy Act of 2005 (EPACT2005), the Energy Improvement and Extension Act of 2008 (EIEA2008), and the American Recovery and Reinvestment Act of 2009 (ARRA2009), which contain tax credits for the purchase of alternatively fueled vehicles.
-Representations of LDV corporate average fuel economy and greenhouse gas (GHG) emissions standards for LDVs, heavy-duty vehicle (HDV) fuel consumption and GHG emissions standards, and biofuels consumption reflect standards enacted by the National Highway Traffic Safety Administration (NHTSA) and the U.S. Environmental Protection Agency (EPA), as well as provisions in the Energy Independence and Security Act of 2007 and the California Air Resources Board Zero Emissions Vehicle Program.
+The Transportation Demand Module projects consumption of energy by mode and fuel—including petroleum products, electricity, methanol, ethanol, compressed natural gas, liquefied natural gas, and hydrogen—in the transportation sector, subject to delivered energy prices, macroeconomic variables such as gross domestic product, and other factors such as technology adoption and consumer behavior.
+The Transportation Demand Module includes legislation and regulations—such as the Energy Policy Act of 2005 (EPACT2005), the Energy Improvement and Extension Act of 2008, and the American Recovery and Reinvestment Act of 2009—which contain tax credits for the purchase of alternatively fueled vehicles.
+Representations of corporate average fuel economy and greenhouse gas (GHG) emissions standards for LDVs, heavy-duty vehicle (HDV) fuel consumption and GHG emissions standards, and biofuels consumption reflect standards enacted by the National Highway Traffic Safety Administration (NHTSA) and the U.S. Environmental Protection Agency (EPA), as well as provisions in the Energy Independence and Security Act of 2007 and the California Air Resources Board Zero Emissions Vehicle Program.

 The air transportation component of the Transportation Demand Module represents air travel in domestic and foreign markets and includes the industry practice of parking aircraft in both domestic and international markets to reduce operating costs, as well as the movement of aging aircraft from passenger to cargo markets.
 For passenger travel and air freight shipments, the module represents regional fuel use and travel demand for three aircraft types: regional, narrow-body, and wide-body.
 An infrastructure constraint, which is also modeled, can potentially limit overall growth in passenger and freight air travel to levels commensurate with industry-projected infrastructure expansion and capacity growth.

-The Transportation Demand Module projects energy consumption for freight and passenger rail and marine vessels by mode and fuel, subject to macroeconomic variables such as the value and type of industrial shipments.
+The Transportation Demand Module also projects energy consumption for freight and passenger rail and marine vessels by mode and fuel, subject to macroeconomic variables such as the value and type of industrial shipments.
 Freight ton-miles and efficiency also are projected in the model.
 Legislation such as the International Convention for the Prevention of Pollution from Ships is also included.

 Electricity Market Module

 There are three primary submodules of the Electricity Market Module (EMM)—capacity planning, fuel dispatching, and finance and pricing.
 The capacity expansion submodule uses the stock of existing generation capacity, known environmental regulations, the expected cost and performance of future generation capacity, expected fuel prices, expected financial parameters, and expected electricity demand to project the optimal mix of new generation capacity that should be added in future years.
 The fuel dispatching submodule uses the existing stock of generation equipment types, their operation and maintenance costs and performance, fuel prices to the electricity sector, electricity demand, and all applicable environmental regulations to determine the least-cost way to meet that demand.
-The submodule also determines transmission and pricing of electricity.
-The finance and pricing submodule uses capital costs, fuel costs, macroeconomic parameters, environmental regulations, and load shapes to estimate retail prices by sector for generation, transmission, and distribution services.
+This submodule also determines interregional trading and costs of electricity generation.
+The finance and pricing submodule uses capital costs, fuel and operating costs, macroeconomic parameters, environmental regulations, and load shapes to estimate retail prices by sector for generation, transmission, and distribution services.

-All specifically identified options promulgated by the EPA for compliance with the Clean Air Act Amendments of 1990 are explicitly represented in the capacity expansion and dispatch decisions.
+All specifically identified options promulgated by EPA for compliance with the Clean Air Act Amendments of 1990 are explicitly represented in the capacity expansion and dispatch decisions.
 All financial incentives for power generation expansion and dispatch specifically identified in EPACT2005 have been implemented.
-Several States, primarily in the Northeast, have enacted air emission regulations for CO2 that affect the electricity generation sector, and those regulations are represented in AEO2013.
-The AEO2013 Reference case also imposes a limit on CO2 emissions for specific covered sectors, including the electric power sector, in California, as represented in California's AB 32.
-The AEO2013 Reference case leaves the Clean Air Interstate Rule (CAIR) in effect after the court vacated the Cross-State Air Pollution Rule (CSAPR), using the original emissions budgets and revised implementation schedule, after the rule was reinstated in late 2014.
+Several states, primarily in the Northeast, have enacted air emission regulations for carbon dioxide (CO2) that affect the electricity generation sector, and those regulations are represented in AEO2016.
+The AEO2016 Reference case also imposes a limit on CO2 emissions for specific covered sectors, including the electric power sector in California as represented in California Assembly Bill 32, the Global Warming Solutions Act of 2006 (AB 32).
+The AEO2016 Reference case includes the Cross-State Air Pollution Rule (CSAPR), using the original emissions budgets and revised implementation schedule, after the rule was reinstated in late 2014.
 CSAPR is intended to reduce emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) from power plants in the eastern half of the United States by imposing state-level caps on emissions and facilitating a limited interstate cap-and-trade program.
-Reductions in hazardous air pollutant emissions from coal- and oil-fired steam electric power plants also are reflected through the inclusion of the Mercury and Air Toxics Standards for power plants, finalized by the EPA on December 16, 2011.
+Reductions in hazardous air pollutant emissions from coal- and oil-fired steam electric power plants also are reflected through the inclusion of the Mercury and Air Toxics Standards for power plants, finalized by EPA in December 2011.

-Although currently there is no Federal legislation in place that restricts GHG emissions, regulators and the investment community have continued to push energy companies to invest in technologies that are less GHG-intensive, there is considerable financial risk associated with major investments in long-lived power plants with relatively higher rates of carbon dioxide emissions.
-The trend is captured in the AEO2013 Reference case through a 3-percentage-point increase in the cost of capital, when evaluating investments in new coal-fired power plants, new coal-to-liquids (CTL) plants without carbon capture and storage (CCS), and pollution control retrofits.
+Because regulators and the investment community have continued to push energy companies to invest in technologies that are less GHG-intensive, there is considerable financial risk associated with major investments in long-lived power plants with relatively higher rates of carbon dioxide emissions.
+The trend is captured in the AEO2016 Reference case through a 3-percentagepoint increase in the cost of capital when evaluating investments in new coal-fired power plants, new coal-to-liquids (CTL) plants without carbon capture and storage (CCS), and pollution control retrofits.
 Although any new coal-fired plants are assumed to be compliant with CAA 111(b), they would capture only 30% of CO2 emissions; thus, they still would be considered high emitters relative to other sources and would face potential financial risk.